Xeonam/Weather-Forecast/doc/functional-specification.md

     - Users find this section valuable for planning trips, outdoor events, or long-term work commitments.

+## Menu plans

+Imagine an application that not only provides you with the weather information you need, but does so in a way that leaves you in awe from the very first click.
+Welcome to our Weather Forecast application, where innovative menu plans and an exceptional landing page redefine the way you experience weather updates.

+### Effortless Navigation with an Intuitive Menu:

+We've engineered the menu of our application to be as dynamic as the weather itself, offering an experience that's both user-friendly and highly functional.
+Our menu plans are designed to cater to the diverse needs of our users, whether you're a casual weather checker or a weather enthusiast.

+### A Landing Page That Inspires

+Now, let's talk about our exceptional landing page.
+It's not just a starting point; it's an introduction to a world of possibilities.
+As you open the application, you're greeted by a vibrant, dynamic canvas that reflects the current weather conditions.
+Watch as the sun rises or sets, the clouds glide by, and the raindrops fall - all in real-time, right on your screen.
+It's a visual masterpiece that connects you with the natural world, reminding you that the weather isn't just data; it's a living, breathing entity.

+But it's not just about aesthetics.
+Our landing page is highly informative, offering a snapshot of the current weather, including temperature, humidity, wind speed, and atmospheric pressure.
+A quick glance, and you're armed with the essential information you need to plan your day.

+The landing page also provides direct access to your saved locations, ensuring you're only a tap away from the weather information that matters most to you.
+And if there's a severe weather event on the horizon, our alert system will ensure you're alerted promptly, prioritizing your safety.

+In conclusion, our innovative menu plans and exceptional landing page combine to create an extraordinary weather application, that transcends the ordinary.
+With a user-centric approach and a visually stunning introduction to the world of weather, your experience with our application will be nothing short of extraordinary.
+Welcome to a new era of weather forecasting.

+### What can I see on the page?

+**Explore Weather**

+Dive deep into the world of meteorology with this section, offering you a comprehensive view of current weather conditions, forecasts, and interactive maps.
+It's where your weather journey begins.

+**Locations**

+Explore weather conditions anywhere in the world with just a few taps.
+Whether you're planning a trip or curious about a far-off city,this menu option takes you there effortlessly.

 ## Dictionary of terms

 Weather Forecasting Application: